Trump looks to Senate - and his 2020 campaign - to move on from impeachment - KTVZ

 “The House Democrats are surrendering the majority, their dignity,” Trump said.
 “They look like a bunch of fools.”

-Trump romped through the rally — his longest ever at two hours and one minute — displaying exactly the kind of unchained behavior that led him to become only the third President to be impeached.
+Trump romped through the rally — his longest ever at two hours and one minute — displaying exactly the kind of unchained behavior that led him to impeachment.

 At one point, he crassly implied that venerated Michigan Rep. John Dingell, who died this year, was “looking up” from hell at his antics.
 Dingell’s widow Debbie, who now serves in his seat, tweeted that Trump had “brought me down in a way you can never imagine.”